Kalaripayattu: Late medieval period (c. 1100 CE – c. 1500 CE)

-Medieval Kerala, according to Menon, was the "golden age" for Kalaripayattu in Kerala, culminating with the writing of the Vadakkan Pattukkal and the establishment of heroes and heroines in Kerala's folklore, such as Aromal Chekavar, Unniyarcha, and Thacholi Othenan, who were celebrated for their martial prowess, chivalry and idealism.

-In this period, Kalaripayattu also saw extensive usage in the Keralite practice of ankam ("combat" or "battle" in Malayalam) in settling disputes.
-Ankam was a form of battle or combat which was commonly used in feudal Kerala as a way to settle disputes that could not be settled by local governmental assemblies.
+In the late medieval period Kalaripayattu extended into the Kerala practice of ankam ("combat" or "battle" in Malayalam) as a way to settle disputes that could not be settled by local governmental assemblies.
 A variant of ankam, called poithu was also practiced, and was a duel between two individuals.
-Combatants participating in ankam or poithu used Kalaripayattu, and the combatants were given up to 12 years to prepare and train prior to the ankam itself, so that all combatants could achieve the highest level of proficiency with Kalaripayattu's traditional weaponry.
+Combatants participating in ankam or poithu used Kalaripayattu, and the combatants were given up to 12 years to prepare and train prior to the ankam itself, so that all combatants could achieve the highest level of proficiency with Kalaripayattu traditional weaponry.
 In some cases, professional mercenaries trained in Kalaripayattu were paid to engage in ankam on the behalf of others.

+Early modern and colonial period (c.
+1500 – c.
+1900 CE)

+Descriptions by Europeans

+In 1498, a Portuguese fleet under Vasco da Gama discovered a new sea route from Europe to India, which paved the way for direct Indo-European commerce.
+The next to arrive were the Dutch, with their main base in Ceylon.
+They established ports in Malabar.
+Following the Dutch, the British—who set up in the west coast port of Surat in 1619—and the French both established trading outposts in India.

+Duarte Barbosa, a Portuguese explorer who visited Kerala in the 16th century, noted that the physical exercise complexes of the Nairs and Thiyyars created a network of martial culture in Malabar, and wrote about Nair military training in Kalaripayattu:

+Hendrik van Rheede, governor of Dutch Malabar between 1669 and 1676, wrote about Chekavar (Malabar Thiyyar) training in Kalaripayattu in Hortus Malabaricus:

+Jacob Canter Visscher (1692–1735), in his Letters from Malabar, wrote about the Chekavars:

+Decline

 The widespread practice and prevalence of Kalaripayattu in Kerala began to decline in the 17th century, when the usage of guns and cannons became widespread.
 This also coincided with the European invasions into Kerala, after which, firearms began to surpass the usage of traditional weaponry such as swords and spears.